 Indicator (a) North Carolina DPS Juvenile Justice provides notification to all residents on the outcome of their investigations into sexual misconduct.
-The agency policy requires the notification to resident s if the allegation was substantiated, unsubstantiated or determined to be unfounded.
-Policy states, "Following an allegation that a resident has been sexually abused by a staff member (unless unfounded), the alleged victim shall be informed by the PSP whenever (1) the staff member is no longer posted in the resident's unit, (2) the staff member is no longer employed at the center, (3) the agency learns the staff member has been indicted on a charge related to sexual abuse within the center, or (4) the agency learns the staff member has been convicted of a charge related to sexual abuse within the center.
+"The alleged victim shall be provided a completed OPA-I30 (PREA Support Services form) by the PSP with the results of the investigation."
+The agency policy requires the notification to residents if the allegation was substantiated, unsubstantiated or determined to be unfounded.
+Policy also states, "Following an allegation that a resident has been sexually abused by a staff member (unless unfounded), the alleged victim shall be informed by the PSP whenever (1) the staff member is no longer posted in the resident's unit, (2) the staff member is no longer employed at the center, (3) the agency learns the staff member has been indicted on a charge related to sexual abuse within the center, or (4) the agency learns the staff member has been convicted of a charge related to sexual abuse within the center.
 Following an allegation that a resident has been sexually abuse by another resident, the alleged victim shall be informed by the PSP whenever: (1) the agency learns the alleged abuser has been indicted on a charge related to sexual abuse within the center, or (2) the alleged abuser has been convicted on a charge of sexual abuse within the center.
 The obligation to provide the results of the investigation is terminated if the resident is released from the agency's custody."
 The notifications of the outcome of the investigation is to be documented on a department approved form and kept as part of the investigative file.

-Indicator (b) As noted in the previous indicator the WRJDC administration and administrative Investigator would ensure they are kept abreast of the criminal case so they can update the victim as required.
+Indicator (b) As noted in the previous indicator the LYDC administration and administrative Investigator would ensure they are kept abreast of the criminal case so they can update the victim as required.